The Marriage of Figaro: Act 4

 The countess arrives in Susanna's dress.
 Cherubino shows up and starts teasing "Susanna" (really the countess), endangering the plan.
 (Finale: "Pian pianin le andrò più presso" – "Softly, softly I'll approach her").
 The count strikes out in the dark at Cherubino, but his punch hits Figaro and Cherubino runs off.

 The count now begins making earnest love to "Susanna" (really the countess), and gives her a jewelled ring.
 They go offstage together, where the countess dodges him, hiding in the dark.
 Onstage, meanwhile, the real Susanna enters, wearing the countess's clothes.
 Figaro mistakes her for the real countess, and starts to tell her of the count's intentions, but suddenly he recognises his bride in disguise.
-He plays along with the joke by pretending to be in love with "my lady", and inviting her to make love right then and there.
+He plays along with the joke by pretending to be in love with "my lady", and inviting her to have sex right then and there.
 Susanna, fooled, loses her temper and slaps him many times.
 Figaro finally lets on that he has recognised Susanna's voice, and they make peace, resolving to conclude the comedy together ("Pace, pace, mio dolce tesoro" – "Peace, peace, my sweet treasure").

 The count, unable to find "Susanna", enters frustrated.
 Figaro gets his attention by loudly declaring his love for "the countess" (really Susanna).
 The enraged count calls for his people and for weapons: his servant is seducing his wife.
 (Ultima scena: "Gente, gente, all'armi, all'armi" – "Gentlemen, to arms!")
 Bartolo, Basilio and Antonio enter with torches as, one by one, the count drags out Cherubino, Barbarina, Marcellina and the "Countess" from behind the pavilion.

 All beg him to forgive Figaro and the "Countess", but he loudly refuses, repeating "no" at the top of his voice, until finally the real countess re-enters and reveals her true identity.
 The count, seeing the ring he had given her, realises that the supposed Susanna he was trying to seduce was actually his wife.
 He kneels and pleads for forgiveness, ("Contessa perdono!" – "Countess, forgive me!").
 The countess replies that she does forgive him ("Più docile io sono e dico di sì" – "I am kinder [than you], and I say yes").
 Everyone declares that they will be happy with this ("A tutti contenti saremo cosi"), and set out to celebrate.